riddle-rs/riddle/README.md

 The current set of examples is:

 * **pong** - A simple pong game, using input, basic fill-rect rendering, and audio.
+* **wgpu-renderer-overlay** - A demo showing how to use riddle to create a window, in which a custom WGPU 3d renderer co-exists with a Riddle 2d renderer.
 * **sandbox** - This is a scratchpad example which tries to use as much functionality as possible to provide quick manual verification of changes to the library.
 It is not a learning resource.

 ## Nightly Rust